High-energy behavior of scattering amplitudes in theories with purely virtual particles: Introduction

+where the matrix $\mathcal{T}_{ij}(\tau)$ is 1 if both particles $i$ and $j$ are standard, while it is $\tau\in\mathbb{R}$ if at least one particle among $i$ and $j$ is purely virtual.
+In order to truly reproduce the fakeon prescription, $\tau$ should be zero.
+However, in order to keep track of the effect of the different prescriptions, we keep $\tau$ nonvanishing and set it to 0 only at the end of the computations.

-in order to keep track of the effect of the different prescriptions, which is $\tau =1$ if both particles circulating in the loop are physical, $\tau=0$ if any of them is purely virtual.
-The latter choice comes from the requirement that a PVP cannot be produced on shell.
+Removing the real part of $B_{ij}$ comes from the requirement that a PVP cannot be produced on shell.
 In fact, viewing the bubble diagram~\eqref{eq:bubblediag} as a function of the complex variable $p^2$, there is a branch cut on the real axis for $p^2\geq (M_i+M_j)^2$, which corresponds to an imaginary part of the amplitude.
 The threshold $p^2=(M_i+M_j)^2$ represents the value of $p^2$ above which a couple of particles $M_i$ and $M_j$ can be produced on shell.
 Therefore, if at least one of them is purely virtual, such imaginary part of the amplitude must be set to zero, hence the choice $\tau=0$.
 As mentioned above, setting $\tau=0$ is consistent with the fakeon projection and the degrees of freedom removed in this way cannot be generated back by quantum corrections.

 The explicit formulas for the generalization of~\eqref{eq:fakeonsubs} in the case of triangle and box diagrams can be found in~\cite{Melis:2022tqz}, while we refer to~\cite{Anselmi:2021hab} for the rules at all orders.